demon-bixia/django-bolt/README.md

 <p>
 Django bolt is a django admin theme built with React using Material-ui components.
-The proejct aims to create a modern administration interface while maintaining the old django.contrib.admin api.
+The project aims to create a modern administration interface while maintaining the old django.contrib.admin api.
 Django bolt is split into two parts: <a href="https://github.com/demon-bixia/django-bolt">the fronted</a> and <a href="https://github.com/demon-bixia/django-api-admin">the backend</a>.